 where $n$ is the number of "eigenvalues".
 In particular, $\alpha$ takes not only half-integer values, as in the Gaussian case, but a whole half-line of values.
 The BFS-Dynkin type isomorphism involves polynomials defined by a recurrence with a structure similar to that of the Schwinger-Dyson equation for G$\beta$E. These polynomials also give the symmetric moments of the $\beta$-Dyson's Brownian motion.

-We further ask the question whether an analogue of G$\beta$E and $\beta$-Dyson's Brownian motion could exist on electrical networks and interpolate and extrapolate the distributions of the eigenvalues in matrix valued GFFs.
+We further ask the question whether an analogue of G$\beta$E and $\beta$-Dyson's Brownian motion could exist on electrical networks and interpolate and extrapolate the distributions of the eigenvalues in matrix-valued GFFs.
 Our motivation for this is that such analogues could be related to Poisson point process of random walk loops, in particular to those of non half-integer intensity parameter.
 If the underlying graph is a tree, the construction of such analogues is straightforward, by taking $\beta$-Dyson's Brownian motions along each branch of the tree.
 However, if the graph contains cycles, this is not immediate, and one does not expect a Markov property for the obtained fields.
 However, in the simplest case $n=2$, we provide a construction working on any graph.

 Our article is organized as follows.
 In Section \ref{Sec Iso 1D} we recall the BFS-Dynkin and the Le Jan's isomorphisms in the particular case of 1D Brownian motion.
 In Section \ref{Sec GbE} we recall the definition of Gaussian beta ensembles and the corresponding Schwinger-Dyson equation.
-In Section \ref{Sec P nu} we give the recurrence on polynomials that will be used for the BFS-Dynkin type isomorphism.
-The Section \ref{Sec b Dyson} deals with $\beta$-Dyson's Brownian motion and the corresponding isomoprhims.
+Section \ref{Sec b Dyson} deals with $\beta$-Dyson's Brownian motion and the corresponding isomorphisms.
 Section \ref{Sec Graph} deals with general electrical networks.
 We give our construction for $n=2$ and ask our questions for $n\geq 3$.